zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

 ### Disk-Usage and Merging Settings

-  Riak K/V stores each vnode partition of the ring as a separate Bitcask directory within `data/bitcask/`.
+  Riak K/V stores each vnode partition of the ring as a separate Bitcask directory within the configured bitcask data directory.
 Each of these directories will contain multiple files with key/value data, one or more "hint" files that record where the various keys exist within the data files, and a write lock file.
 The design of Bitcask allows for recovery even when data isn't fully synchronized to disk (partial writes).
-Briefly, this is accomplished by maintaining data files that are append-only (never modified in-place) and are never reopened for modification (only reading).
+This is accomplished by maintaining data files that are append-only (never modified in-place) and are never reopened for modification (only reading).

   The data management strategy trades disk space for operational efficiency.
   There can be a significant storage overhead that is un-related to your